developer-gubler/dnd/README.md

 - Install Postman via Chocolatey/Homebrew
 - Start Docker Desktop
 - Download this project
+- at Command Prompt
-- navigate to the terraform directory
+	- navigate to the terraform directory of this project
 	- terraform init
 	- terraform apply
 	- docker network inspect dnd_network
 	- look for the dnd-database entry and take note of the IP address
+- in Docker Desktop
-- in Docker Desktop, click the link under Port(s) for dnd_pgadmin (ie 5051:5050)
+	- click the link under Port(s) for dnd_pgadmin (ie 5051:5050) - this should open pgadmin in your web browser.
-- login to dnd_pgadmin from Docker Desktop using credentials specified in terraform\main.tf
+		- login using credentials specified in terraform\main.tf
+		- register a new database using the dnd-database entry from previous step
+		- open Query editor in pgadmin
+		- insert the data from src\test\resources\schema-postgresql.sql
-- open Query editor in pgadmin and insert the data from src\test\resources\schema-postgresql.sql and src\test\resources\data-postgresql.sql
+		- insert the data from src\test\resources\data-postgresql.sql
+- at Command Prompt
+	- navigate to dnd-persistence directory
+	- mvnw clean install -DskipTests
+	- navigate to api-creature-reader directory
+	- mvnw clean package
+	- mvnw spring-boot:run
+	- navigate to api-equipment-reader directory
 	- mvnw clean package
 	- mvnw spring-boot:run
 - open Postman
 - import collection located in the project postman directory
 - begin testing!